 I’ve attempted another approach from Lee Canyon to Lee Peak that appears to ascend more directly up Lee Canyon following the main ski run then continuing upward (see the videos on this page).
 That approach does not look as good since once you reach the top of the ski run you enter in a boulder and brush-clogged wash, and it appears there might be some more vertical stretches near the top.
 On the other hand the ridge mentioned above appears more gradual.

-Adventure to occur in Fall of 2019.
+Adventure to occur during an upcoming Fall season.
 Lee Peak is often missed by those taking the North Loop Trail to Charleston Peak Summit.
 This is unfortunate because Lee Peak is only a fairly easy 1/8th mile deviation from the North Loop trail, and affords some unique and expansive views of Lee Canyon, Kyle Canyon, Charleston Peak, Mummy Mountain, Griffith Peak, Harris Mountain, Fletcher Peak, Cockscomb Ridge and Cathedral Rock along with additional wilderness views to the West unavailable from any other point.

 Take I-95 North from Las Vegas for about 20 miles.
 Turn left at the Mt.
 Charleston/Kyle Canyon exit and precede up Hwy 157 for about 18 miles.
 After passing Mt.
 Charleston Resort, turn right onto Hwy 158 toward Lee Canyon.
 Take a left on Hwy 156 to Lee Canyon.
 Here you will find a number of trails including the Upper and Lower Bristlecone Pine trails, Bonanza Trail, Forest Trail 047 and the Lee Canyon Ski area which is the starting point for this adventure.

 This adventure involves starting at the bottom of the Lee Canyon Ski Lift and following the ski lift route as far as possible.
 I do not believe there is an official trail for a Lee Peak summit approach from Lee Canyon.
-I understand that near the top of the ski lift there was an avalanche that resulted in the upper section being closed.
-For this reason, the upper ski lift tower just about 100ft above the upper North Loop Trail was abandoned.
-The goal will be to get around the avalanche, arrive at the abandoned ski lift tower, connect with the upper North Loop Trail, then continue to Lee Peak.
-Alternately, it may be possible to connect with the upper North Loop Trail even closer to the summit of Lee Peak.
-However, I understand that the Lee Canyon side just below Lee Peak is an impassible cliff–at least to those of us who are not rock climbers.
+I understand that the Lee Canyon side just below Lee Peak is an impassible cliff–at least to those of us who are not rock climbers.
 It will be necessary to skirt this cliff to the left and in order to make the summit of Lee Peak.